-Few plumbing problems derail your day faster than a backed‑up main line.
-Most homeowners spend an average of $187 and $569 to clear a clog, with an average total of $376.
-Your final bill hinges on where you live, how old the pipes are, and what method is used to repair the clog.
+Few plumbing problems derail your day faster than a backed-up main line.
+Most homeowners spend an average of $187 to $569 on the cost of main sewer line clog repair, with an average total of $376.
+Your final bill hinges on where you live, how old the pipes are, and which method is used to repair the clog.

 Build sewer line cleaning into your home-care budget so a small clog never turns into a costly emergency.
 Hire a professional plumber for the best results and to prevent problems from escalating.